castri1/udaci-cards/README.md

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

+This project was tested only in an Android emulator.
+No tests were performed in a real device.
+It wasn't tested in ios devices.

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

 ## Table of Contents